Chanty

 Overall, communication training for retail employees is a strategic investment that has numerous benefits, including:

 • Enhanced customer satisfaction.
-Customers will be more satisfied when dealing with employees trained to address their needs, answer questions, and handle any issues.
+Customer satisfaction will increase when dealing with employees trained to address their needs, answer questions, and handle any issues.

 • Increased sales and revenue.
 Communication training enables employees to effectively engage with customers, understand their needs, and recommend products or services that meet their preferences.